Benefits of Quitting Masturbation: What Happens When You Stop (7-Day to 90-Day Timeline)

 You use it to escape stress, loneliness, boredom, or anxiety, rather than dealing with those emotions directly.

-Your relationships suffer either you withdraw from intimacy, or you struggle to connect with real people because porn has rewired your brain’s expectations.
+Your relationships suffer — you withdraw from intimacy, or you struggle to connect with real people because porn has rewired your brain's expectations.

-You feel guilt, shame, or regret after, yet repeat the behavior anyway.
+You feel guilt, shame, or regret afterward, yet repeat the behavior anyway.

 These signs suggest that masturbation has moved from a neutral act to a habitual coping mechanism.
-And like any coping mechanism, overused alcohol, junk food, and screen time, it starts to cost more than it gives.
+Like any overused coping mechanism — alcohol, junk food, screen time — it starts costing more than it gives.

 What Makes Masturbation Feel So Addictive?